 Advisor: Kathleen A. DuVal, Associate Professor of History and Director of Undergraduate Studies, University of North Carolina at Chapel Hill, National Humanities Center Fellow.

-Why did many European attempts to establish colonies in the New World fail?
+Why did some European attempts to establish colonies in the New World fail?

-Letter from two Spanish Jesuit priests in the Ajacán colony on Chesapeake Bay to the governor of Cuba, 1570.
+A letter from Jesuit Priests Luis de Quirós and Juan Baptista de Segura to Governor of Cuba Juan de Hinistrosa, Sept.
+12, 1570.
 Scroll down for the English translation.
 Pay attention to the footnotes; not only do they help explain what is going on in Ajacán but also provide insight into the difficulty of interpreting the text.
-VIRTUAL JAMESTOWN

 Find additional primary sources on failed colonies and almost failed colonies in American Beginnings: The European Presence in North America, 1492-1690.